top of page

 PREGNANT & POSTPARTUM PEOPLE

 Welcome!
-It can be overwhelming to be pregnant or a parent of a new baby - remember you are not alone.
-We may love our baby, or love the idea of being pregnant, but still experience sadness and gloom.
-You are not alone in your thoughts when they become desperate, gloomy, or sad.
-This reflection by Author Terra LaRock, "When motherhood overwhelms, remember you are not alone", provides a picture into how many moms often feel.
+It can be overwhelming to be pregnant or to be the parent of a new baby - but it can help to remember you are not alone.
+We may love our baby, or love the idea of being pregnant, and still experience sadness and gloom.
+However, you are not alone.
+Many others experience feelings of anxiety, guilt, shame, hopelessness, or other concerning thoughts during what is often expected to be a blissful time.
+The following quote from author, mother, and perinatal mental health advocate Terra LaRock serves as a reminder of what many mothers often feel: "When motherhood overwhelms, remember you are not alone", provides a picture into how many moms often feel.

-While pregnant, or after delivering your baby, people may ask you, “Isn’t it great?” or, “Don’t you just love being a mom?”
-While their intention is to show enthusiasm and support, these simple questions can challenge us, making us question if we should be happier or more put together.
+While pregnant, or after delivering your baby, you may be asked, “Isn’t it great?” or, “Don’t you just love being a mom?”
+While the intention is to show enthusiasm and support, these simple questions can challenge us, causing us to question our experience and abilities, and worry about the future.

-It is important to reach out to neighbors, friends, people you work with for support.
+It is important to reach out to neighbors, friends, family, and colleagues for support.
 You may just find that they too remember how hard it can be.
 They may remember days of exhaustion, uncertainty, isolation, and worry.
 As Terra LaRock recalls, “Sleep does gets better, but as a mother, there will always be a sense of darkness that appears and fills your thoughts with doubt.
 It may not come frequently and the good will certainly outlast and outshine the bad, but it is there.
 Those words, so deep and true to me in the moments, helped walk me through a low point with the assurance that I was not alone, and that I would survive.”

 FAMILY & FRIENDS

-Strong Social Support during pregnancy improves perinatal outcomes for mother and baby.
+Strong Social Support during pregnancy and after a baby is born improves mental and physical health for mothers and babies.

-Supportive assistance to your pregnant friend or loved one includes tangible and nontangible assistance.
-Family members or friends are important in circle of support.
+Support for your pregnant friend or loved one includes tangible and nontangible assistance.
+Family members or friends are important to create a circle of support.
+Another option could be hiring a doula.
+Doulas are professionals trained in caring for families during pregnancy, labor and birth, and after the baby is born.
 Supporting a person who is pregnant or just had a baby can include providing basic needs (e.g., shelter, food, clothing, and transportation) and emotional support.

 • Give the new parents time to rest and recover.
 Let them decide when they’re ready for visitation.